benj-zen/pdns_docker_dev/README.md

 ```
 ./pdns_dev run {type} [backend]
 ```
 Run the compiled pdns.
 When running for the first time, you have to wait for the backend to initalize and become available, be patient ;).
 This command uses docker-compose and optionally sets the environment variables given by the 'environment' file for the backend.
 If `type=test` this runs the api-tests.
+The server will be accessible on port 5300.
+You can change the port by editing the template file located at data/internal/compose/.

 #### 5. Terminal (Optional)
 ```